isi-vista/adam/docs/adding_a_curriculum.rst

        "my-ball-curriculum": (build_toy_ball_train_curriculum, build_toy_ball_test_curriculum),
    }

-The key here, `"my-ball-curriculum"`, defines the name for this curriculum.
+The key here, :code:`"my-ball-curriculum"`, defines the name for this curriculum.
 This is the name you'll use when you run your experiment.

-(Note that `my_test_curriculum` can be `None` if you don't want to use a test curriculum.)
+(Note that :code:`my_test_curriculum` can be :code:`None` if you don't want to use a test curriculum.)

 You can then run your curriculum by using it as the curriculum for an experiment.
-If you haven't read it already, you can read :ref:`Running experiments`, which covers how to define and run experiments.
+If you haven't read it already, you can read :ref:`running-experiments`, which covers how to define and run experiments.

 Defining more complex curricula